How to clean up crypto mining and what’s at stake if we don’t

 Blockchain may be swimming into the mainstream with the force of a torpedo, but there are dams standing in the way.
-Among the biggest: its impact on the climate.
+Among the biggest is its impact on the climate.
 Take a look at cryptocurrency mining, one of the most widely used consensus mechanisms for determining how blockchain ledgers are written.
 It’s a greenhouse gas giant that won’t stop growing.

-Calls to regulate the burgeoning industry are getting louder, and even Congress is listening.
-It held its first convenings on the topic last month, and on Thursday, a hearing at the House Committee on Energy and Commerce titled “Cleaning Up Cryptocurrency” hauled in mining and data executives, a utilities expert, a technology professor, and a former Treasury officer to prod the environmental issue from all sides.
+As the industry burgeons, Congress is finally discussing regulation: Capitol Hill held its first convenings on the topic last month, and a Thursday hearing at the House Committee on Energy and Commerce, titled “Cleaning Up Cryptocurrency,” hauled in mining and data executives, a utilities expert, a technology professor, and a former Treasury officer to prod the issue from all sides.

-At the heart of the matter are two questions: Why does crypto eat so much carbon, and how can we lower its appetite?
+At the heart of the matter are two questions.
+Why does crypto eat so much carbon, and how can we lower its appetite?

 Here, some context.